You probably don’t need anyone telling you that medical costs are eating up a greater and greater percentage of many people’s budgets.

 You can visit Claims.org to locate billing advocates in about a dozen states.
 Expect to pay $100 or more an hour for their services, according to Consumer Reports, but hiring one could save you thousands of dollars.
 Anyone who is uninsured and paying retail for expensive medical services should go this route.

 There’s also a nonprofit organization, the Patient Advocate Foundation, which offers free patient advocates for those facing debilitating illnesses.
-More info is available here.
+More information is available here.

 7. Consider Medical Tourism